honojs/website/api/exception.md

 # Exception

-When a fatal error occurs, such as authentication failure, a HTTPException must be thrown.
+When a fatal error occurs, such as authentication failure, an HTTPException must be thrown.

 ## throw HTTPException